NatashaLove/jquery-practice-Website/README.md

 # jquery-practice-Website
-studying and practicing jquery requests and other
+studying and practicing jquery requests and other.

+CSS file contains the HOVER ME button.